Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

     sudo so-logstash-restart

-If you want to increase shards for all indices defined in ``logstash-template.json``, then you can follow a process similar to what was shown above for ``logstash-ossec``.
+If you want to increase shards for all indices defined in ``logstash-template.json``, then you can follow a process similar to what was shown above.
 However, if you want to increase shard count for only one index type (example: bro), you can update the template as follows:

 - First, copy ``/etc/logstash/logstash-template.json`` and give it a name based on the index (example: ``logstash-bro-template.json``).

 - Then, update your new template, changing the ``index_patterns`` line to only apply to the index you care about, increasing the value of the ``order`` field from ``0`` to ``1``, and setting your ``number_of_shards``.

-- Next, we need to tell logstash to use this new template, so update the proper output file in ``/etc/logstash/conf.d/`` and update the template value.
+- Next, we need to tell Logstash to use this new template, so update the proper output file in ``/etc/logstash/conf.d/`` and update the template value.

 - Then, we need to configure the Logstash container to be able to access the template by updating ``LOGSTASH_OPTIONS`` in ``/etc/nsm/securityonion.conf`` similar to the following: